hardware-x/UntamedDataLogger/sourceCode/README.md

 # UNTAMED Embedded Firmware

-**Project UNTAMED** is an environmental and motion monitoring system developed by HardwareX Engineering for the "CrazyRow" initiative.
-This firmware powers the UNTAMED system and orchestrates sensor sampling, data logging, real-time monitoring, and efficient wireless data uplinking — optimized for low-power embedded deployment in harsh and remote environments.
+**Project UNTAMED** is an environmental and motion monitoring system developed by HardwareX Engineering for the "UNTAMED" https://untamed.team/ initiative.
+This firmware powers the UNTAMED system and orchestrates sensor sampling, data logging, real-time monitoring, and efficient wireless data uplinking — optimized for embedded deployment in harsh and remote environments.

 ---